NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 HOW TO CLAIM?

 Get a compatible wallet
-Currently you will need to use the only compatible wallet, which is waves.exchange.
+Currently you will need to use the only compatible wallet, which is https://waves.exchange.
 - Click Button "Get started"
 - Set a secure password
 - Agree to their Privacy Policy and Terms and Conditions